List of Edens Zero characters: Ziggy

 Mashima named the character after the song "Ziggy Stardust" by singer David Bowie, which the author listened to frequently during the manga's production; the name "Ziggy" was originally given to Shiki in the story's earliest draft.
 Mashima noted that several readers were able to predict the character's backstory before it was revealed, although he stated that there would be "at least one" element to surprise readers due to the backstory's "complex" nature.

+Over Nu Etherion Void

+Over Nu Etherion Void (ONE・ヴォイド, Ōbā Nyū Ēterion Voido) is the Edens One's android host in Universe Zero, built using God Acnoella's Möbius System.
+As an avatar for Shiki and Rebecca's disembodied child, his body allows him to use his powers of Satan Gravity and Cat Leaper inherited from his parents, while his face strongly resembles Shiki, simulating the child's hypothetical appearance as a grown man.
+Despite being designed to have superior armor and Ether to Ziggy, Void is eventually destroyed in battle alongside the One by Ziggy and the Edens Zero, respectively.
+In the final chapter, the child's alternate self, a girl, is born on Granbell.

-Demon King's Four Dark Stars
+Four Dark Stars

-The Demon King's Four Dark Stars (魔王四黒星, Maō Shikokusei) are a group of male androids created by Ziggy as the "superior" successors to the Four Shining Stars.
-During their battle with the Edens Zero crew on Lendard, the Dark Stars are revealed to be acquaintances of their respective Shining Star counterparts, having had their memories of these encounters erased before Ziggy's retirement.
+The Demon King's Four Dark Stars (魔王四黒星, Maō Shikokusei) are a group of four male androids built by the Edens One on Ziggy's behalf as successors to the Four Shining Stars.
+Like the Shining Stars, the Dark Stars are modeled after humans from Earth, each of whom is acquainted with his respective Shining Star counterpart's model.